dulaz41/Flow_Grant/README.md

 ### 6. Frontend - React and TypeScript

-The Flow Grant frontend is built using React and TypeScript to provide a user-friendly interface for interacting with the smart contract.
+The Flow Grant frontend is built using `React` and `TypeScript` to provide a user-friendly interface for interacting with the smart contract.

-### 7. Backend - AWS S3
+### 7. Backend - Amazon Web Service (AWS) S3

-The backend Flow Grant utilizes AWS S3 to save user profile data securely.
+The backend Flow Grant utilizes `AWS S3` to save user profile data securely.

 ### 8. How to Deploy the Contract

 To deploy the Flow Grant contract on the Flow blockchain, you need to use the Flow CLI or a development tool like VSCode with the Cadence extension.

-Install the Flow CLI: Follow the official Flow documentation to install the Flow CLI on your machine.
+`Install the Flow CLI`: Follow the official Flow documentation to install the Flow CLI on your machine.

-Configure the Flow Project: Set up a new Flow project or use an existing project to deploy the Fgrant contract.
+`Configure the Flow Project`: Set up a new Flow project or use an existing project to deploy the Fgrant contract.

-Write the Contract Code: Copy the Fgrant contract code into a new Cadence file (e.g., Fgrant.cdc).
+`Write the Contract Code`: Copy the Fgrant contract code into a new Cadence file (e.g., Fgrant.cdc).

-Deploy the Contract: Use the Flow CLI to deploy the contract to the Flow blockchain.
+`Deploy the Contract`: Use the Flow CLI to deploy the contract to the Flow blockchain.

 ### 9. Known Issues and Limitations